Back to blog

 Weekly insights on saving, spending, and making your money work harder.
 No spam.

 Your credit score is one of those things everyone mentions but few Kiwis actually understand.
 Is it a number?
 A grade?
 Does buying a coffee on credit card affect it?
 Let's clear it up.
+(For the basics of managing your money, start with our NZ budgeting guide.)

 How credit scores work in NZ